TALKIN-Family/TALKIN-Family/TALKIN-Family/TALKIN-Family/README.md

 ## Overview
 TALKIN-Family is a multimodal synthetic dataset designed for research in audio-visual kinship verification.

-⚠ This dataset does NOT contain real human data.
+*This dataset does NOT contain real human data.

 ## Features
 - Multimodal (Video + Audio)